- A2.4. Formal method for verification, reliability, certification

 10.3.1 Internal or external Inria responsibilities

-Nathalie Revol is a member of the Inria committee on Gender Equality and Equal Opportunities, working in 2021 on recommendations for a better inclusion of LGBTI+ collaborators.
+- Nathalie Revol is a member of the Inria committee on Gender Equality and Equal Opportunities, working in 2021-2022 on recommendations for a better inclusion of LGBTI+ collaborators.
 She co-chaired the parity committee of the LIP laboratory with Bora Uçar.

 10.3.2 Articles and contents

-Nathalie Revol gave talks at a "Filles et Maths-Info" day in St-Étienne for 80 high-school girls and at lycée Descartes in St-Genis-Laval for 250 high-school pupils, as an incentive to choose scientific careers, especially for girls.
+- Nathalie Revol gave talks at a "Filles et Maths-Info" days in Lyon and St-Étienne, each time for 80 high-school girls, and during "Girls Can Code" summer camp for 25 high-school girls, as an incentive to choose scientific careers.

 11 Scientific production